vishnugamini/LocalLLMAgent/README.md

 ### Work In Progress

-This local LLM agent is designed to run directly on your system with the help of an OpenAI API key.
-It is currently at a very nascent stage, and work is ongoing for more updates!
-At the moment, the agent can:
+This Local LLM Agent is designed to run directly on your system using an OpenAI API key.
+Currently, it's in its early stages, with ongoing development to bring more features and improvements.
+Here's what the agent can do so far:

-- Implement web applications, games and save them on the system.
+- **Develop Applications:** Build web applications and games, then save them directly on your system.
-- Check and debug its own code.
+- **Code Debugging:** Analyze and debug its own code.
-- Automatically call itself, check outputs from the compiler, and rewrite the code to correct itself.
+- **Self-Correction:** Automatically call itself, evaluate compiler outputs, and rewrite code to fix any issues.
-- Has access to the Python & CMD local environments.
+- **Local Environment Access:** Interact with Python and CMD local environments for versatile task execution.
+- **File System Interaction:** Find, update, and delete files/folders on your system, providing seamless file management.
-- Can push code to GITHUB (Yes, you read that right!)
+- **Version Control Integration:** Push code directly to GitHub (Yes, you read that right!).

-Stay tuned for more features and improvements in the near future!
+Stay tuned for more exciting features and enhancements in the near future!

-### Example of what it can do with a single prompt
+### Example Output: Tic Tac Toe with Smart AI Opponent

+With just a single prompt, the Local LLM Agent can create a fully functional Tic Tac Toe game featuring a smart AI opponent.

 ![Local LLM Agent Image](imgs/pic-1.png)